psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 This clearly commits the writer to the romantic method that we find preserved in all these tales, though they have here and there a touch of that realism which romance has never been entirely without — Celtic romance especially.
 The first of them, "The Sin-Eater," is a capital example in its romantic kind.
 You feel, in reading it, that the tale-writer has not gone to her subject-matter as a purely disinterested agent.
 On the contrary, she brings her passionate predilections; instead of being disinterested, she is perfervidly interested; she goes prepared to find the things that count, Celtically speaking, and she finds them—the gloom, the spiritual glamour, and the rest.
 Tomorrow, some New Realist will go over the same ground, and bring back his very different report of things as they really are, and tell us what queer kind of porridge he saw the Achannas eat.
 But Miss Macleod, being to the manner born, writes from the inside, and not from the outside; is affected through her imagination, and not through her nerves; and is sometimes so carried away by her subject that she forgets how suburban the modern reader is apt to be, and how he likes his sea-lions caged and labelled, and his peat-smoke described in terms of Fleet-street.

 Not only does she forget this: she deliberately does all she can to increase the sea terror, the wildness, and the Gaelic savour of her tales.
-"The Sin-Eater" begins with the wet wind and the sea mist of the western isles; and ends with the wild cry of the man Neil Ross, as he goes down in the "Black Eddy" that rushes between Skerry-Mohr and Skerry-Beag— "An eirig m’ anama!" ("In ransom for my soul!")
+"The Sin-Eater" begins with the wet wind and the sea mist of the western isles; and ends with the wild cry of the man Neil Ross, as he goes down in the "Black Eddy" that rushes between Skerry-Mohr and Skerry-Beag— "An eirig m' anama!" ("In ransom for my soul!")
 All through it one hears the sea-noises and feels the sea-wind, and the Sin-eater is treated in bold accord with such elemental circumstance.
 Half man, half myth, he is the scapegoat of the sea.
 He bears the sins of others, but with no scapegoat's innocence: therein lies the motive which is treated in this tale with so much force.
 At last he makes his sea-exit on a spar that is like the cross; nay, in the words of Aulay Macneill, who tells his end, "It *was* the cross he was on.
 I saw that thing with the fear upon me.
 Ah, poor drifting wreck that he was. *Judas on the Cross*: it was his *eric*."

 Still more strange, and from an English point of view more simply and artistically constructed and written, is "The Dan-nan-Ron"—perhaps the finest thing in the book. "'You know what is said in the isles about ... about this or that man, who is under *gheasau*. —who is spell-bound,...and... about the seals and... ?' says Marcus Achanna to Anne, the heroine of this strange tale.